 Shake and light up your classroom!
 Engage your students by building a flashlight that doesn’t need batteries—it harnesses and stores the power of a handshake.
-Students see an unforgettable, real-world application of Faraday’s law of magnetic induction.
+Students see a real-world application of Faraday’s law of magnetic induction and learn how to build a circuit.
 Powerful neodymium magnets are shaken through 600 feet of coiled magnet wire, inducing an alternating current.
-An arrangement of diodes converts the alternating current to direct current, which is stored in a supercapacitor.
+An arrangement of diodes converts the current from AC to DC, which is stored in a supercapacitor.
 Simply flip the switch, and the capacitor releases the stored energy in the form of light through an LED.
-Reusable breadboard can be dismantled and reassembled as needed, or left completed to demonstrate year after year.
-Kit includes all components to create one shake flashlight—pre-coiled 600’ of magnet wire, three neodymium magnets, breadboard and all circuit components needed to convert AC to DC and store it, and two red LEDs.
-An excellent demonstration to teach students how to build a circuit and the functions of different circuit components.
+Flashlight can be dismantled and reassembled or left completed.
+Includes all components to create one shake flashlight, detailed instructions and a reproducible student worksheet.

 Concepts: Basic circuitry, elecromagnetic induction, capacitance, energy transfer.
 Time Required: 25 minutes Materials Provided: Two breadboards, capacitor, cotton balls, four diodes, pre-coiled 600 feet of magnet wire, two LEDs, three neodymium magnets, plastic tube, resistor.